AlexGatz/pyscan/README.md

 # TX-Pyscan

+tx-pyscan is a containerized wrapper for the Nuclei vulnerability scanner.
+It simplifies the process of executing scans against a specified list of targets by providing a consistent and bandwidth-efficient environment.
+The tool prevents redundant template downloads, supports dynamic configuration through environment variables, and includes input validation to ensure proper operation.
+It is designed for users who require a streamlined, repeatable scanning process with minimal overhead.

 ## Important Note
 #### <strong>Always start by double checking and updating the targets file before using this.</strong>
 #### <strong>You do not want to accidentatly run this against an unknown device as this is executing actual active attack payloads.</strong>